triton-inference-server/python_backend/src/resources/platform_handlers/tensorflow_savedmodel/README.md

 with the TensorFlow dependency.

 By default, Triton will use the [TensorFlow backend](https://github.com/triton-inference-server/tensorflow_backend) to load and serve the saved model.
-In order to use the python backend with TensorFlow Platform Handler, [model configuration](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md) should explicitly provide the following settings:
+In order to use the Python backend with TensorFlow Platform Handler, [model configuration](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md) should explicitly provide the following settings: